Amazon RDS Costs

 Data transferred OUT from your RDS database to the internet: This element of data transfer is very dependent on how much data you transfer per month and is charged per GB.
 As a result, the resulting pricing is reflected as a tiered structure as you can see.

-The first GB each month is free, and then as the amount of data transferred increases in Terabytes, as does the amount charged per GB.
+The first GB each month is free, and then as the amount of data transferred increases in Terabytes, the amount charged in GB decreases.
 The more you transfer out to the internet, the cheaper per GB your data transfer becomes.